Abhishek9934/FitTrack/deployment_guide.md

 ### Cons:
 - Data stored in temporary storage (resets on app restart)
 - Limited to Streamlit Cloud infrastructure

+### Data Persistence Note:
+For Streamlit Cloud, consider upgrading to a paid plan or use external storage (Google Sheets, GitHub files) for data persistence.

 ## Option 2: Docker + VPS/Cloud Server
 **Best for: Full control and persistent data**